valentina-b/book-my-wedding-wish/README.md

 * Height and width values such as `fit-content` were problematic on Safari and Firefox browsers - solved!
 * SVGs displaying images via `clipPath` solution were invisible in Safari desktop browser.
 I haven't dived deeper into finding the SVG-related solution due to lack of time, so I've solved this by exchanging images with PNG files - solved, but can be improved!
 * Smooth scrolling (`html {scroll-behavior: smooth;}`) doesn't work in Internet Explorer and Safari - not solved.
 * When a user is filling in and submitting a form in Safari mobile browser, the view zooms in on click and stays that way unless the user doesn't zoom out.
-Can be a bit annoying if the user decides not to finish the form and scroll away - not solved.
+Can be a bit annoying if the user decides not to finish the form and to scroll away - not solved.
 * Although the app works perfectly fine in Internet Explorer on my Acer, the UI is completely distorted.
 The buttons are without styling, links are all blue, navigation bar is transparent, present cards are transparent, images don't fit their sizes, etc. - not solved.

 **Other important remarks:**

 * I'm so grateful to my mentor who has recommended adding comments with [PyDoc](https://docs.python.org/2/library/pydoc.html) to my Python code but I, unfortunately, ran out of time and had to prioritise different things.
-I did my best to have clear and easy to follow comments in the code instead and will try to implement the comments properly in the future from the start!
+I did my best to have clear and easy-to-follow comments in the code instead and will try to implement the comments properly in the future from the start!

 ## Deployment